ibm-messaging/mq-mqi-nodejs/README.md

 ~~~
 cd <something>/node_modules/ibmmq/samples
-. setmqenv -m <qmgr> -k     # to make sure MQ libraries can be found
+. setmqenv -s  -k     # to make sure MQ libraries can be found

 node amqsput.js
 node amqsget.js
 ~~~

+There are various forms of the setmqenv command parameters, depending on your environment and platform.
+This is just one example; read the KnowledgeCenter for more options if you need them.

 ## History